On this page

 We provide a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
 You can also contact the community or crisis teams via short text messaging SMS or Next Generation Text Relay Service NGTS.

-The Trust has portable hearing loops available for staff, visitors and patients at receptions in a range of locations.
-If you require use of this facility please speak with reception staff on arrival.
-If you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.
+We have portable hearing loops available for staff, visitors and patients at receptions in a range of locations.
+If you require use of this please speak with reception staff on arrival.
+If you contact us before your visit, we can arrange a British Sign Language (BSL) interpreter.

 Technical information about this website’s accessibility